brandonaaskov/foxneodjs/README.md

 	message: 'Only applies to player 1'
 });
 ```
-__Note__: You can pass in either the selector to original element you used, or the selector to the iframe itself.
+_Note_: You can pass in either the selector to

 ### foxneod.player.injectIframePlayer()